ConPaaS-team/conpaas/docs/installation.rst

 ConPaaS on Raspberry PI
 =======================
-ConPaaS on Raspberry PI is an extension to the ConPaaS project which uses one (or more) Raspberry PI(s) to create a cloud for deploying applications.
-Each Raspberry PI is configured as an OpenStack compute node, running only the minimal number of OpenStack services required on such a node (``nova-compute`` and ``cinder-volume``).
+ConPaaS on Raspberry PI is an extension to the ConPaaS project which uses one (or more) Raspberry PI(s) 2 Model B to create a cloud for deploying applications.
+Each Raspberry PI is configured as an OpenStack compute node (using LXC containers), running only the minimal number of OpenStack services required on such a node (``nova-compute`` and ``cinder-volume``).
 All the other OpenStack services, such as Glance, Keystone, Horizon etc., are moved outside of the PI, on a more powerful machine configured as an OpenStack controller node.
+The ConPaaS Director and both clients (command line and web frontend) also run on the controller node.

 To ease the deployment of the system, we provide an image containing the raw contents of the Raspberry PI's SD card, along with a VirtualBox VM image (in the Open Virtualization Archive format) that contains the controller node and can be deployed on any machine connected to the same local network as the Raspberry PI(s).
-So, for a minimal working setup, you will need at least one Raspberry PI (equipped with a 32 GB SD card) and one laptop/desktop computer (with VirtualBox installed) that will host the backend VM.
-The two have to be connected to the same local network which, in the default configuration uses IPs in the ``172.16.0.0/24`` range.
+So, for a minimal working setup, you will need at least one Raspberry PI 2 Model B (equipped with a 32 GB SD card) and one laptop/desktop computer (with VirtualBox installed) that will host the backend VM.
+The two have to be connected to the same local network which, in the default configuration, uses IPs in the ``172.16.0.0/24`` range.

 The two images can be downloaded from the following links:

-RPI's SD card image (4.7 GB):
+**RPI's SD card image (4.7 GB):** http://www.conpaas.eu/dl/ConPaaS-RPI/ConPaaS-RPI-SDCard-32G.img.tar.gz
-  http://www.conpaas.eu/dl/ConPaaS-RPI/ConPaaS-RPI-SDCard-32G.img.tar.gz

-VirtualBox VM containing the backend server (7.4 GB): http://www.conpaas.eu/dl/ConPaaS-RPI/ConPaaS-RPI-Backend-VM.ova
+**VirtualBox VM containing the backend server (7.4 GB):** http://www.conpaas.eu/dl/ConPaaS-RPI/ConPaaS-RPI-Backend-VM.ova